sourcejs/workshop-lsg-driven-development/README.md

 bower install
 ```

-Restart SourceJS and view the bundle by this URL http://localhost:8080/specs/example-bootstrap-bundle
+Restart SourceJS and view the bundle by this URL [localhost:8080/specs/example-bootstrap-bundle](http://localhost:8080/specs/example-bootstrap-bundle).

+View other bundle example on [SourceJS website](http://sourcejs.com/specs/).

 ___